 - If cooking in an oven, line a baking dish with aluminum foil and place the skewers on it.

-4. Grill or bake the skewers.
+4. Grill OR bake the skewers:

-5. Brush the cooked skewers with some extra oil or butter and serve hot with lemon wedges and green chutney.
+- Brush the cooked skewers with some extra oil or butter and serve hot with lemon wedges and green chutney.

-- Put all the ingredients in a blender and whiz to get a smooth puree.
+Put all the ingredients in a blender and whiz to get a smooth puree.

-Tip - This is optional, but you can throw a little yogurt in the blender for a thicker cilantro-mint-yogurt chutney.
+Tip: This is optional, but you can throw a little yogurt in the blender for a thicker cilantro-mint-yogurt chutney!

-Serving ideas
+Serving Suggestions

 - Make a salad to go along with the kababs.
 Sliced onions, sliced tomatoes, finely cut green chillies and a dash of salt and lemon taste so good with these kababs.